Azhar-max/manox/DEPLOYMENT_INSTRUCTIONS.md

 ### 1. Update Frontend Environment Variables

 After your backend is deployed and you have the URL:
-1. Go to your Vercel project settings
+1. Go to your Netlify site settings
 2. Update the `VITE_API_URL` environment variable to point to your Render backend
-3. Redeploy the frontend
+3. Trigger a redeploy of the frontend

 ### 2. Seed the Database